 Any parent (as defined under Section 576 of the Education Act 1996), including those who have parental responsibility for a child, who is known to the school, has the right to receive written progress reports for their child.
 These will be provided to separated, divorced or estranged parents who have parental responsibility.
 The legal requirement is for the school to provide an annual written report.
-At Lingfield Primary School we provide written pupil reports in the summer term.
+At Lingfield Primary School we provide written pupil reports once per year in addition to termly parents' evenings.